 William Marshall College Leadership Entrance Scholarship

-(Up to $600) – Awarded to full-time students entering a degree program who have met university entrance requirements and who demonstrate leadership experience and potential, as recommended by references.
+(Up to $1000) – Awarded to full-time students who have met university entrance requirements and who demonstrate leadership experience and potential, as recommended by references.

 Academic Entrance Scholarships

-(Up to $1400) – For students entering full-time in a degree program (i.e. have met university entrance requirements) and who are recommended by their home church.
+(Up to $1400) – For students entering full-time and who are recommended by their home church.
 If the student’s home church sponsors for an amount up to $500 (non-partner church) or $700 (partner church), Heritage will match the amount.

 Returning Student Scholarships

-(Up to $600) – Awarded to returning college students who indicate an intent to enroll full-time (4 courses per semester) in the upcoming school year and have already completed at least five courses at Heritage.
-Scholarships are awarded based on the overall excellence of the application (i.e. grades, financial need, goals for ministry, and personal references).
+(Up to $1000) – Automatically awarded to returning college students (or transfer students) who indicate an intent to enroll full-time (4 courses per semester) in the upcoming school year and have already completed at least five courses at Heritage.
+Students who maintain a 3.0GPA will be awarded $600 per academic year.
+Students who maintain a 3.5GPA will be awarded $1000 per academic year.

 Heritage Dean’s Entrance Scholarships

-(Up to $4,500) – Awarded to a limited number of full-time students entering a degree program who have exhibited godly character and demonstrated outstanding effort and academic achievement through the completion of a program at Summit College, Word of Life Bible Institute, Kawartha Lakes Bible College or New Tribes Bible Institute.
+(Up to $4,500) – Awarded to a limited number of full-time students entering a degree program who have completed a program at Word of Life Bible Institute or New Tribes Bible Institute.

 Heritage awards bursaries as funds are donated for student assistance.
-Applications are available at the Registrar’s Office.
 Bursaries are normally awarded in the second year of a degree program.

-Seniors are eligible for a 50% discount on the comprehensive fee.
+Seniors are eligible for a 33% discount on the comprehensive fee.
 “Senior” is defined as age 55 or over.
 This applies only to courses taken for credit, and does not apply to distance learning courses.
 Other associated fees are as stated in the fee schedule.
 This is only applicable to courses taken in Cambridge.
 Contact the Admissions Office for information on how to apply.